-According to official sources the CCP has 70.8 million members and the Communist Youth League has 68.5 million members.
-[12f] (People's Daily, 19 June 2006) (Europa) [1a] (Chinese Communist Youth League) Overall the CCP is better educated than at any time in its history.
-[111] (p127) (Political Parties of the World, 2005) Article 9 of the Party's Constitutions states, "Party members are free to withdraw from the Party.
+6.04 According to official sources the CCP has 70.8 million members and the Communist Youth League has 68.5 million members.
+[12f] (People's Daily, 19 June 2006) (Europa) [1a] (Chinese Communist Youth League) Article 9 of the Party's Constitutions states, "Party members are free to withdraw from the Party.
 When a Party member asks to withdraw, the Party branch concerned shall, after discussion by its general membership meeting, remove his name from the Party rolls, make the removal public and report it to the next higher Party organization for the record."
 [5t] (Chapter 1)

-(See also sections 16 and 19: "Nine Commentaries" and Breaches of party discipline)
+(See also sections 14 and 17: "Nine Commentaries" and Breaches of party discipline)